quyen-ong/quyen-ong.github.io/README.md

-This is a portfolio website made with React.
+This is my portfolio website to display my resume and practice my website building skills.

 # Getting Started with Create React App